 It’s a common misconception that joint supplements are just for older or senior dogs.
 In actual fact, these can be given at any age – to help with the healthy development of a pup or adolescent, or to support and maintain the joints of a dog as it grows older.

-Our clinically proven YuMOVE joint supplement is designed to improve mobility and joint stiffness, and you’ll find bespoke products for your dog’s particular life stage.
+Our clinically proven YuMOVE Joint Care supplement range is designed to improve mobility and joint stiffness, and you’ll find bespoke products for your dog’s particular life stage.

 Alternative therapies for dogs’ joint aid